househippo/3DJSON/README.md

      }
 ```

-FRONT - This show the first face of the box.
+FRONT - This shows the front face of the box.

 ```javascript
 var Front = JQuery.threeDShow(1);